mestafrica/MESTLectures/README.md

 # MESTLectures

-*** See this README for information about all Software Development course lectures from the 2014-2015 academic year.
+See this README for information about all Software Development course lectures  taught at [Meltwater Entrepreneurial School of Technology](http://www.meltwater.org) for the 2014-2015 academic year.

 ## Instructors
 * Akshaya Acharya